JoryHogeveen/view-admin-as/readme.txt

 *	Edit this user's screen preferences and settings
 *	Switch to a default view of a role
 *	Temporarily change your own capabilities (non-destructively)
-*	Do this all without loggin out and easily go back to your own (default) user view!
+*	Do this all without logging out and easily go back to your own (default) user view!

 = Module: Role defaults (screen settings) =